-Proje Project Name Prepared by (Print) Date Prepared Cust omer Contract Cont ract 7 Γelepho one/E-mail yes no n/a All products and services required were provided to the buyer yes no n/a Documentation adequately shows receipt and formal acc ceptance of all contract terms. yes no n/a No claims or investigations are pending on this contract. yes no n/a Any buyer furnished property or information was returned d to the buyer. yes no n/a All actions related to contract price revisions and changes are concluded. yes no n/a All outstanding subcontracting issues are settled. yes no n/a If a partial or complete termination was involved, action is complete. yes no n/a Any required contract audit is now complete.
-Note Notes:
+Proje ect Na ame Prep ared by (Pri int) Date Prepared Cust omer • Contract Cont ract 7 Γeleph one/E-mail yes no n/a All products and services required were provided to the buyer yes no n/a Documentation adequately shows receipt and formal according to the control of the ceptance of all contract terms. yes no n/a No claims or investigations are pending on this contract. yes no n/a Any buyer furnished property or information was returne d to the buyer. yes no n/a All actions related to contract price revisions and change es are concluded. yes no n/a All outstanding subcontracting issues are settled.
+All outstanding subcontracting issues are settled. yes no n/a If a partial or complete termination was involved, action i s complete. yes no n/a Any required contract audit is now complete.
+Note es: